Treating severe eczema is challenging, but certain options, such as phototherapy, wet wraps, and immunosuppressant drugs, may help manage symptoms.

 Because doctors cannot cure the condition, treatments focus on a person managing symptoms.
 Doctors can also recommend that someone with eczema make changes to their everyday life to avoid key triggers.

 Doctors may classify eczema as severe when it covers a large area of a person’s body, is resistant to treatment, or when flares last a long time.

 People with severe eczema can try intensive treatment methods, including wet wraps, phototherapy, and therapies that reduce immune system function.
 They can also take steps to look after their mental health.

 Eczema is more common in children and tends to get better as a person gets older.
-There is no absolute cure for eczema, but people can manage their symptoms and treat or prevent flares to improve their quality of life.
+There is no cure for the condition, but people can manage their symptoms and treat or prevent flares from affecting their quality of life.